sahanmar/451/README.md

 ## Tool Description

-Financial crime journalists need to dig through complex corporate ownership databases (i.e. databases of companies and the people/companies that control those companies) in order to find potentially interesting people/companies related to financial crime.
+Financial crime journalists need to dig through complex corporate ownership databases (i.e. databases of companies and the people/companies that control those companies) in order to find associations to criminal activity.
 They face several problems along the way:
-1. It is difficult to search across multiple publicly-available databases (UK Companies House, ICIJ Leaks, VK)
+1. It is difficult to search across multiple publicly-available databases (UK Companies House, Sanction lists, ICIJ Leaks, VK)
-2. There are multiple ‘risk signatures’ associated with criminal activity (e.g. Cyclical or long-chain ownership, links to sanctions, etc) and different journalists prioritise different kinds of signatures in their investigation.
+2. There are multiple ‘risk signatures’ associated with criminal activity (e.g. Cyclical or long-chain ownership, links to sanctions, etc) and different journalists prioritise different kinds of signatures in their investigation
-3. It is hard to prioritise which corporate ownership structures are more ‘risky’ than others
+3. The number of corporate networks is overwhelming, and so it is hard to prioritise which corporate ownership structures are more ‘risky’ than others
-4. It is hard to see the visualise corporate ownership with different risk signals

-Corporate Risk Miner is a web app which evaluates different risk signatures of financial crime applied to the UK Companies House (UKCH) corporate ownership networks.
-These risk signatures include:
+451 Corporate Risk Miner allows a user to navigate over different corporate ownership networks extracted from UK Companies House (UKCH) to identify and visualise those exhibiting risk signatures associated with financial crime.
+Example risk signatures include:
-* Cyclic ownership: (to explain.....)
+* Cyclic ownership: Circular company ownership (e.g. Company A owns Company B which owns Company C which owns Company A)
 * Long-chain ownership: Long chains of corporate ownership (e.g. Person A controls company A. Company A is an officer for Company B. Company B is an officer of company C. etc)
-* Links to tax havens: Corporate networks which involve companies/people associated with tax haven jurisdictions
+* Links to tax havens: Corporate networks which involve companies/people associated with tax haven or secrecy jurisdictions
-* Multi-jurisdictionness: Corporate networsk which span many jurisdictions
-* Presence of proxy directors: Proxy directors are individual people who are registered as a company director but who are likely never involved in the running of the business.
-These people are often directors for many companies.
+* Presence of proxy directors: Proxy directors are individual people who are registered as a company director on paper but who are likely never involved in the running of the business.
 * Links to sanctioned entities: Official sanctioned people or companies, from sources such as the UN Sanctions List.
 * Links to politically-exposed persons (PEPs)
 * Links to disqualified directors

-The user can customise the relative 'importance' of each risk signature for their search.
-For example one user may rate 'cyclic ownership' as a less important feature than 'association with tax havens' in flagging up potentially dodgy corporate networks.
-One the user chooses their signature preferences, the app generates a **risk score** associated with each corporate network and displays the structure of those networks with the highest risk scores.
+The user can customise the relative importance of each risk signature for their search.
+The app then computes a **total risk score** for each corporate network in UKCH, and outlines the details of the most high-risk networks.
+The user can export these network results as a .csv file for later viewing.

 ## Installation